 Unlike science, where each new truth outweighs the previous, the art adds up without diminishing its various truths.
 I wish that the city could be rethought as follows: why we do not recycle it completely?
 To regenerate it from itself through its new needs and demands ...
 It would be infinitely more demanding and respectful than to devastate and museumified (be treated as a museum piece)!”

-“The architecture I practice is far from being a simple sculpture of forms or a pure game of proportions.
-Aesthetics cannot be our only dynamic because that would be an abstraction referring only to itself.
-Architecture demands an ethic articulated on a human scale and in the reality of a sensitive world.
-It issues from a whole.
-Freely drawing the first lines in a field of infinite possibility, the second feature is already dependant on the first which in turn conjures the third.
-It is a declension of the greatest to the smallest.
-The architectural plan is a “matriochka”.
-Like a Russian doll, its form is concentric.
-From the skeleton to the tiniest detail, each element tells the same story - whatever the material, the expression of volume and scale, or the service for which it is intended. », says Francis Metzger.
+“The architecture that I practice is far from a simple sculpture of forms or a pure game of proportions.
+The aesthetics cannot be its dynamic, because it is an abstraction that refers only to itself.
+The architecture requires an ethic that articulates it on a human scale and to the realities of the sensitive world.
+It proceeds from a whole.
+Free, it traces its first line in the field of all possibilities.
+But the second line depends on the first which obliges the third.
+This whole declines from the largest to the smallest.
+The architectural project is a “matriochka”.
+Like a Russian doll, “gigogne” style.
+From the frame to the detail it’s the same story that is told regardless of the material, the scale that expresses it, or the service it is intended for.”
+Francis Metzger.